-A total of 3 new cases were reported for the month of October 2013, making a cumulative total of 113 cases reported from 5 villages in 2014.
-During the same period in 2012, 520 cases were reported from 254 villages in South Sudan.
+A total of 2 new cases were reported for the month of April 2014, making a cumulative total of 5 cases reported from 5 villages in 2014.
+During the same period in 2013, 31 cases were reported from 25 villages in South Sudan.
 The cases in 2014 were reported from Kapoeta East County in Eastern Equatoria State.
 All the cases were contained.

 - Kapoeta East County (77 cases)